Frequently Asked Questions

 A: The payment of the registration fee is your responsibility.
-Please make sure the church knows your camper is enrolled, and that the church pays its part of the fee at least one week before the first day of your camper’s event.
+Please make sure the church knows your camper is enrolled, and that the church pays its part of the fee at least 7 to 10 days before the first day of your camper’s event.

 Q: Do I lose my deposit if I change my child’s enrollment to a different camp?

 A: No. Your deposit, as well as other payments and credits, will transfer to the new event, even if you change camp locations within the MAUMC family of camps.